richardschoen/IbmiOdbcDataAccess/README.md

 using System.Data;
 using System.Data.Common;

-// Connect to system using only syste, user and password instead of connection string var rtnconn = _ibmi.OpenConnection("1.1.1.1", "user1", "pass1");
+// Connect to system using only system, user and password instead of connection string var rtnconn = _ibmi.OpenConnection("1.1.1.1", "user1", "pass1");

 // Execute SQL query to results DataTable